gcharot/ceph-lazy/README.md

+# Warning
-Since 20/10/16 this tool is intergrated to Ceph official git repo and thus not supported please use https://github.com/ceph/ceph/tree/master/src/tools/ceph-lazy
+Since 20/10/16 this tool is intergrated to Ceph official tree and thus not supported on this repo anymore please use https://github.com/ceph/ceph/tree/master/src/tools/ceph-lazy

 # ceph-lazy - Complex Ceph query tool